-How to clean, prep & install reclaimed wood plank walls
+How to clean, prep and install reclaimed wood plank walls

-I'm loving wood plank walls as feature, and by the look of Pinterest, so are lots of others.
-Wood accent walls can look modern or rustic, but what's best about this trend is that it introduces a natural element in the home that immediately grounds us and connects us with nature.
+Reclaimed wood accent walls can look rustic or modern depending on how you use them, but what's best about this trend is that it introduces a natural element in the home that immediately grounds us and connects us with nature.

-The other key to using wood walls, especially salvaged barn board walls, is to thoroughly clean and dry them before installing.
+The other key to using reclaimed wood on your interior walls is to thoroughly clean and dry the boards before installing.

 1. Choose your wood.